 Explain wildlife hazard assessment methods.
 In case an airport has EIA or EIA Monitoring, an airport may use wildlife hazard management in the study.
 In addition, an airport shall collect statistics of wildlife control measurements for improvements.
+The expert advice from an ornithologist will be useful.

 Example: